dolbyio-samples/streaming-webhook-thumbnails/aws-sam-thumbnails/README.md

 #### **TEST TIME!!!**

 Now, go back to your [Dolby.io](http://Dolby.io) dashboard and start a Broadcast.
 Then, navigate back to your lambda function's "CloudWatch logs".
 You should be receiving an event log every 30 seconds, and check your S3 bucket and view the logged image objects.

 And, that's it!
-Now, you know how you can receive and store the thumbnail images of the ongoing stream.💪
+Now, you know how you can receive and store the thumbnail images of the ongoing stream.